 |Digit-Eyes is the clear choice when compared to conventional

-*$19.99 price includes audio label recording option, UPC/EAN reader, code 3-of-9 and code 128 inventory tag readers.
-Pricing for the UPC/EAN reader alone is $9.99.
+*$9.99 price includes audio label recording option, UPC/EAN reader, code 3-of-9, (inventory tags) code 2-of-5 (supermarket shelf tags) and code 128 inventory tag readers.
+Pricing for the UPC/EAN reader alone is $5.99.

 - Digit-Eyes provides unparalleled functionality